 The first feature to look for in a work boot is a removable insole.
 This is non-negotiable.
 You need to be able to take out the factory footbed to make room for your own supportive orthotics.
 Without this feature, you’d be forcing your orthotic on top of the existing insole, which can make the boot uncomfortably tight and alter the way your foot is positioned.
 Look for boots with enough depth to accommodate your insert without squishing your toes or the top of your foot.
 A roomy toe box is also key to allow for natural foot spread throughout the day.

-Always Test Boots with Your Inserts
+The Golden Rule: Test with Your Inserts

 Think of your orthotics as essential gear.
 Just as you wouldn't buy a tool without making sure it works, you shouldn't buy work boots without testing them with your inserts.
 When you go shopping, bring your orthotics with you.
 Once you’ve removed the boot’s original insole, slide yours in and try them on.
 Walk around the store for a few minutes.
 A good fit means your heel is secure without slipping, your arch feels supported, and your toes have room to wiggle.
 This simple test is the most reliable way to ensure the boot and orthotic will work together to provide the comfort you need on the job.